 Recently, we have expanded our knowledge base to the other ends of glaciers – the accumulation zones, where glaciers grow.
 As dust and black carbon (soot) deposits on snow and ice up high, this leads to enhanced melting (due to the particles’ darker colors and ability to absorb more solar radiation) and, thus, diminished glacier growth.
 This spring (2014), we will be studying these impacts first-hand in the Western Cwm of Mt.
 Everest.

-The November 2012 and May 2013 Black Ice expeditions were made possible due to the generous support from crowd-funding via PetriDish.org, a USAID Climber-Scientist individual grant, and a research grant from the Geological Society of America (GSA).
+Fall (November 2012) and spring (May 2013) Black Ice expeditions were made possible due to the generous support from crowd-funding via PetriDish.org, a USAID Climber-Scientist individual grant (High Mountains Adaptation Partnership), and a research grant from the Geological Society of America (GSA).

-Expeditions to the Khumbu and Annapurna regions in 2013/14 were made possible due to a Fulbright Fellowship to student PI, Ulyana Horodyskyj.
+Expeditions to the Khumbu and Annapurna regions of the Nepalese Himalaya in 2013/14 were made possible due to a Fulbright Fellowship to student PI, Ulyana Horodyskyj.
 Support for our Mt.
 Everest/Lhotse Snow Science Expedition (April/May 2014) comes from the National Science Foundation, the Fulbright Fellowship, the William F. Marlar Foundation under the Rice Space Institute at Rice University, and donations from individuals on RocketHub crowd-funding.